Rock Climbing in Paklenica

 So temperatures not being too much of a concern what about the rain?
 Summer is the driest season and winter is the rainiest.
 The good thing about Paklenica is that after the rain stops the rock dries rather quickly.
 After an all-night downpour slab routes are often dry by the early afternoon.

 And finally a word about the winds.
 The most frequent wind in Paklenica (and Dalmatia in general) is the south-easterly "jugo".
 Blowing in autumn and winter it carries warmer and moister air from the sea to the land and can bring rain with it.
-"Bura" on the other hand, is a cold, dry wind blowing from the mainland in sudden gusts that sometimes reach up to 220 kmph!
+"Bura" on the other hand, is a cold, dry wind blowing from the mainland in sudden gusts with a record speed of 304 kmph!
 The erratic nature of bura can be deceiving so please be very careful if driving in such conditions.
 Often some critical roads will be closed at wind speeds as low as 100 kmph due to vehicles getting blown off at certain clearings.
 For climbing in bura and having fun at it you really have to be of a special breed.
 Or maybe you just want to train for your next trip to Patagonia?

 Obviously, you can stay at our guest house where we rent rooms and apartments to climbers and other visitors as well.
 We can provide you with all the climbing information before you even leave home and when you get here you will find the most recent climbing guidebook at your disposal.
 We also provide climbing courses for beginners and more advanced lessons for those who want to take their climbing a step further.
 You simply get the most climber-friendly place out there, so please contact us in advance.